musralina/optimisation/README.md

 ## 4. Coonvergence comparison for different methods

   a) comparison of preformance of SGD, GD, ADAM, Nesterov Momentum

-  b) comparison of gradient descent, heavy ball method and accelerated gradient method,  step size selection
+  b) comparison of gradient descent, heavy ball method and accelerated gradient methods,  step size selection